 Twente Airport is a unique test location.
-The 3-kilometre long runway and the large wide-open space are the features that make the location so special.
+The 3-kilometre long runway and the large space are the features that make the location so special.
 The runway is suitable for a wide range of tests.

 Water Ingestion Trials